In short, tiny stories are the many, many experiences—from moments to the micro-stories within your big stories—of your life.

 So you see, your tiny stories are many wonderful things…

-Tiny stories even make you memorable within your brand.
+– Tiny stories even make you memorable to your brand audience.

-They’re with you from the past, in the present, and available for your future.
+– They’re from the past, the present, and some already exist for your future.

-They’re in your worries and in your dreams.
+– They’re in your worries & in your hard.

 Your tiny stories are about you.

 Your love, your children, your parents, grandparents, siblings, your friendships, neighbors, community, your mentors, and your customers or clients.
 They’re the people of today and of the strangers you used to know.

 They’re about how you see these people and about the impact they’ve had on your life.